Charlie Blackmon Player Props: Rockies vs. Guardians

 Charlie Blackmon At The Plate

-- Among qualified batters in MLB action, his batting average ranks 55th, his on-base percentage ranks 21st, and he is 108th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 76th, his on-base percentage ranks 30th, and he is 128th in the league in slugging.

-- In three games this season, Blackmon has picked up an RBI, with more than one RBI once.
+- Blackmon has driven in a run in three games this season (13.6%), including one multiple-RBI game.

-- In nine of 21 games this year, he has scored, including multiple runs once.
+- In nine of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.